 Be the first to know when registration opens for free youth environmental education programs

-Generous private support for CityParks Learn programs is provided by The Pinkerton Foundation, The Carroll and Milton Petrie Foundation, the Guru Krupa Foundation, ExpandED Schools through funds administered by the New York City Department of Youth and Community Development in Partnership with the City Council, The Linda B. and Howard S. Stern Family Foundation, Rose M. Badgeley Charitable Trust, The Burpee Foundation, the Catskill Watershed Corporation in partnership with New York City Department of Environmental Protection, the Michael Tuch Foundation, the Watershed Agricultural Council, Jane and Frances Stein Foundation, and Dr. Robert C. and Tina Sohn Foundation.
+Generous private support for CityParks Learn programs is provided by The Pinkerton Foundation, The Carroll and Milton Petrie Foundation, Guru Krupa Foundation, The Linda B. and Howard S. Stern Family Foundation, Rose M. Badgeley Charitable Trust, the Glenn W. Bailey Foundation, The Burpee Foundation, the Catskill Watershed Corporation in partnership with New York City Department of Environmental Protection, the Michael Tuch Foundation, the Watershed Agricultural Council, the Jane and Frances Stein Foundation, The Laura B. Vogler Foundation, and Dr. Robert C. and Tina Sohn Foundation.
 Supporting sponsors Ernst & Young, The Walt Disney Company.
-Generous public support for CityParks Learn is provided by the New York State Environmental Protection Fund NYSDEC Hudson River Estuary Program, and by the New York City Council under the leadership of Speaker Adrienne Adams.
+Generous public support for CityParks Learn is provided by the New York State Environmental Protection Fund NYSDEC Hudson River Estuary Program, New York State Department of Agriculture and Markets, and by the New York City Council under the leadership of Speaker Adrienne Adams, with special thanks to Council Member Amanda Farías, Council Member Jennifer Gutiérrez, Council Member Kamillah Hanks, Council Member Tiffany Cabán, Council Member Farah Louis, Council Member Julie Menin, Council Member Chi Ossé, Council Member Lynn Schulman, and Council Member Nantasha Williams.
+Learn programs are made possible in partnership with NYC Parks.

 SUPPORT CITY PARKS FOUNDATION